isabella232/adobeio-codelabs-howto/lessons/lesson1.md

 ![use-template](assets/use-template.png)

 2. Select the owner of the repository, which can be your own GitHub account or an org that you own.
-Then give it a name and select the ... of the repo.
+Then give it a name and select the repo to be public / private.
 Please note that only public repositories can be displayed on Adobe I/O Codelabs website.
 Click on the "Create repository from template" button to create the new repository.

 ![name-repo](assets/name-repo.png)